-Use Chemical-Free Personal Products
+Use Toxic-Free Personal Products

-Use Chemical-Free Cleaning Products
+Use Toxic-Free Cleaning Products

 Put a bucket in the shower to catch water as it warms up.
 Use the extra water for plants or pet bowls.